cyanlove/WPBP-Security/README.md

 Note that if you include your own classes, or third-party libraries, there are three locations in which said files may go:

-* `wpbp-security/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
+* `wp-security-bp/includes` is where functionality shared between the admin area and the public-facing parts of the site reside
-* `wpbp-security/admin` is for all admin-specific functionality
+* `wp-security-bp/admin` is for all admin-specific functionality
-* `wpbp-security/public` is for all public-facing functionality
+* `wp-security-bp/public` is for all public-facing functionality

-Note that this plugin includes `WPBP_Security_Loader`, this class is used to register all filters and actions with WordPress.
+Note that this plugin includes `WP_Security_BP_Loader`, this class is used to register all filters and actions with WordPress.

 The example code provided shows how to register your hooks with the Loader class.